 aortic aneurysm (swelling - dilation of the aorta, the largest artery in the cardiovascular system supplying all of the systemic circulation).

-Arterial cleansing can help you avoid the risks of standard medical treatments such as:
+The nutritional arterial cleansing can help you avoid the risks of standard medical treatments such as:

 vascular bypass (coronary, cerebral, peripheral).

-Arterial cleansing can complement or - in some cases - even replace the invtravenous (IV) chelation therapy.
+The nutritional arterial cleansing can complement or - in some cases - even replace the invtravenous (IV) chelation therapy.
 It may also help cut your dependence on medications such as anti-cholesterol drugs, aspirin, blood thinners, diuretics, nitroglycerin, etc.

-Arterial cleansing can also help rejuvenate arteries and prevent their premature aging.
+The nutritional arterial cleansing can also help rejuvenate arteries and prevent their premature aging.
 As the joy of life depends on a sound cardiovascular system, with Arterial Cleansing Formula and its long list of health benefits you have nothing to lose - and your arterial health to gain.

 Those, who think that micronutrients, vitamins and anti-oxidants are not necessary for our health and that optimum nutrition is not important.
 Why do they think and act that way?

-Because they don't want to learn and just keep ignoring the impressive results - not only heard about, but also seen and experienced by people who have undergone the arterial cleansing.
+Because they don't want to learn and just keep ignoring the impressive results - not only heard about, but also seen and experienced by people who have undergone the nutritional arterial cleansing.